jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

   early fetch hit the db and populate the entity object properties. lazy fetch initially create a proxy object with only ID in it. when a entity's property is accessed, it will then hit the DB to fetch the row data and populate the entity's properties.

 - get() vs load()
 	- get(class, id) is basic programming.
-It always eager fetch. get() return null object, no exception.
+It always eager fetch. if ID not exist in db, get() return null object, no exception.
 	- load(class,id) is advanced programming.
 It always lazy fetch.
 If ID not exists in DB,  load() returns ObjectNotExistException when it really hits the DB to read.

 - @OnetoOne, @OneToMany, @ManyToMany

 ## Spring @Component

 In Spring @Component, @Service, @Controller, and @Repository are Stereotype annotations

-@Component: generic annotation
+- @Component: generic annotation.
+It can also be used in lieu of @Configuration for creating beans w/o reference to other beans.
-@Controller: url request mapping
+- @Controller: url request mapping
-@Service: business logic
+- @Service: business logic
-@Repository: Persistence layer(Data Access Layer)
+- @Repository: Persistence layer(Data Access Layer)

 ## Spring annotations @component vs @bean difference